 This is the power on sequence: The dual pole single throw normal open switch PS1/PS2 is pressed by the operator.
 PS1 energizes the coil of relay K2 in 110/120V configuration and also K1 in 230/240V configuration.
 Both K1 and K2 have 120V windings.
 In 110/120V case, only one winding primary winding is energized, while in 230/240V case, both windings are.
 Now T1 powers up (either using one or both primary windings) and the 12V DC power supply comes up.
 As soon as the 12V DC supply is up, K3 now closes its contacts in parallel to PS1 and in case of the 110/120V case, also powers the coil of K2, which then energizes the second primary winding of the transformers.
 This is the moment the operator can release the power on switch.
 I expect this to take only a few mains voltage cycles.
 The power transformer is energized through ICL1 and ICL2, which are NTC inrush current limiters.
 The power transformer is overload protected by self resetting fuses F3 and F4.
 The auxiliary transformer is not protected by dedicated fuses, as well as T1, which powers the 12V DC supply.
 C5 charges up on the 12V supply and after some time, defined by R7 and C5, tilts the Schmitt trigger made up of Q7 and Q8.
 After the time needed to tilt the Schmitt trigger, the coils of K4 and K5 become energized.
 Also, K6 could become energized, but this is prevented by the open connection of power switch PS2, which has been released by the operator in the meantime.
 In case the operator holds the power switch pressed (for a few seconds), the amplifier would immediately enter shutdown mode again.
 The normal closed contacts of K4 disconnect half of the power switch, namely PS1, which is used for power on only.
-This ensures that the wires running to the power switch no longer carry mains voltage, ensuring the interior of the chassis cannot be polluted by noisy mains voltage anymore and operating the amplifier with the lid open becomes a bit less dangerous.
+This ensures that the wires running to the power switch no longer carry mains voltage, reducing the risk that the interior of the chassis is polluted by noisy mains voltage and operating the amplifier with the lid open becomes a bit less dangerous.
 The normal open contacts of relay K5 close and short the inrush current limiters ICL1 and ICL2, which have run hot in the meantime and are no longer needed as the power transformer is running.
 This allows ICL1 and ICL2 to cool down again.

 On the AC_LOSS terminal, the module reports mains AC loss.
 Q2 is an open collector output where Q2 becomes conductive once a failure of the AC is detected.
 This allows other modules like the loudspeaker protection to take action like to instantly disconnect the loudspeakers in case of an AC loss event.